A Crosstalk-Based Linear Filter in Biochemical Signal Transduction Pathways for the Internet of Bio-Things

 no SHERPA/RoMEO policy available

 Laddomada, Massimiliano and Pierobon, M., "A Crosstalk-Based Linear Filter in Biochemical Signal Transduction Pathways for the Internet of Bio-Things" (2015).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 141.